Codium-ai/pr-agent/CONFIGURATION.md

 /review --pr_reviewer.extra_instructions="focus on the file xyz" --require_score_review=false ...
 ```

-Any configuration section in `configuration.toml` file can be similarly edited.
+Any configuration value in `configuration.toml` file can be similarly edited.